BarryDigby/youth-academy-semII/docs/source/R/Coding/coding.rst

 Worksheet
 ---------

-Go to the following link to
+Go to the following `link <https://github.com/BarryDigby/TY_workshop/blob/master/docs/source/worksheets/dataframe_subsetting.Rmd>`_ and copy the contents of the file.
+Paste them into your RStudio Cloud workspace.